eea/art17-consultation/docs/user/source/conclusions.rst

 For an assessment to be removed entirely, the user must click the ``Permanently delete`` button.

-Please note that NAT and STK users can only see each other's deleted assessments while ETC can overview them all.
+Please note that NAT and STK users can only see each other's deleted assessments while Assessors can overview them all.

 Comment on assessments